StormBo1/TestRepo/README.md

    cd GitPortfolios

 3. ** Install Dependancies:**
-   pip install in your terminal
+   GIT installed
+   (in your terminal type the following) pip install pip install django pip install pillow

-4. ** Run the project after looking at the USAGE section in the README:**
+5. ** Run the project after looking at the USAGE section in the README:**

    python manage.py runserver